fenxu/azure-powershell-docs-prod/azure/Storage/Azure.Storage/v1.1.6/Start-AzureStorageBlobCopy.md

 ```

 ### -AbsoluteUri
-Specifies the absolute URI of a file to copy to an azure_2 Storage blob.
+Specifies the absolute URI of a file to copy to an Azure Storage blob.

 ```yaml
 Type: String